flaxmans/Building_IBMs_demo/README.md

 ## Files in this repository

 * IBM_SourceFunctions.R: a file of functions that run the simulation.
 * SimulationScript.R: a script that calls the functions in the previous file to create one instance of a simulation run.
+* ReproBlank.R: a pseudo-coded example of one function

 ## Notes for users
 * SimulationScript.R contains the line `setwd("~/Building_IBMs_demo/")`.
 Users should re-write this to make sense for their own path.
 * IBM_SourceFunctions.R is meant to be a mostly empty shell of a program; a blank slate from which one could start to build the model described below.
 However, it is executable; it just doesn't do anything beyond intializing parameter values at this point.
 Again, this is because this repository is for demonstration purposes.
+* ReproBlank.R is a pseudo-coded example that could be used to build algorithms for random reproduction.
+It is given as a separate file to aid focus on its specific goals without worrying too much about what the rest of the code might do.

 ## The general setup: an example of building a model of neutral evolution